|

 Few Examples

-to avoid injuries players need to repeat these as warm ups, not to take
+To avoid injuries players need to repeat these as warm ups, not to take

 a full powered swing.